Information about Burullus Lake Bird Watching, tours, Booking

 In fact, the length of the lake is about 65 km.
 The width varied between 6 and 16 km, with an average of about 11 km.
 The depth of the lake ranges between 0.42 and 2.07 m.
 Moreover, the eastern sector of the lake is the shallowest, showing an average depth of 0.8 m.
 The present area of Burullus Lake is 420 km 2 (100000 acre) of which 370 km 2 is open water.
 The Former estimates of the area were 588 km 2 (140000 acre) in 1913.
 574 km 2 (136620 acre) in 1956 and 462 km 2 (110000 acre) in 1974.

-Further details Burullus Lake Bird Watching:
+Further details about Burullus Lake Bird Watching:

 It seems that during the last 6 years there has been a reduction in the lake area by 30%.
 In fact, this decrease is due to continuous land reclamation projects along the southern and eastern shores of the lake.
 Burullus Lake indeed is a wintering area of international importance for waterbirds.
 It is especially for Wigeon, Shoveler, Pochard, Feruginous Duck, Coot and Whiskered Tern.